goodfrn/comfortfoodnew/content/mentions-legales.md

 ---
-layout: "legal/conditions-utilisation"
+layout: "legal/mentions-legales"
 ---

-# Terms of Service

-## Agreement Acceptance

-By accessing and using the Comfort Food website (comfortfood.uk), you agree to be bound by these Terms of Service.
-If you disagree with any part of these terms, please discontinue use of our website immediately.
+# Legal Notice

-## Website Purpose and Content
+## Website Publisher

-Comfort Food is dedicated to sharing home cooking inspiration and building a community of food enthusiasts who appreciate comfort cooking.

-### Content Scope
-- Original recipes developed and tested by Emma
-- Cooking techniques and kitchen tips for home cooks
-- Seasonal menu suggestions and meal planning advice
+**Website:** Comfort Food (comfortfood.uk)
+**Publisher:** Emma
+**Email:** goodfrn792@gmail.com
+**Status:** Personal website

-## User Responsibilities
+## Hosting

-### Acceptable Use
-- Use website content for personal, non-commercial cooking purposes
-- Respect intellectual property rights of all published material
-- Provide accurate information when subscribing to newsletters or leaving comments
-- Maintain respectful communication in all interactions

-### Prohibited Activities
-- Commercial use of recipes without explicit written permission
-- Copying or redistributing content to other websites or publications
-- Posting offensive, harmful or inappropriate content in comments sections

-## Content Accuracy and Disclaimers

-While we strive for accuracy in all recipes and cooking advice, Comfort Food cannot guarantee perfect results in every kitchen environment.
-Always exercise personal judgment and food safety practices when preparing our recipes.
+**Host:** Cloudflare Pages
+**Data Centers:** United Kingdom and European Union

-## Intellectual Property Protection
+## Intellectual Property Rights

-All original content including recipe formulations, cooking methods, photography and written descriptions remains the exclusive property of Emma and Comfort Food.
+All content published on this website including recipes, photographs, and written content remains the exclusive property of Emma and is protected under UK Copyright Law.

+### Permitted Use
+Personal, non-commercial use for home cooking only.

+### Recipe Attribution
+When sharing our recipes, please provide proper credit and link back to comfortfood.uk.

+## Liability and Warranties

+The recipes and cooking information provided are for educational purposes.
+We cannot guarantee results or accept responsibility for any adverse reactions or kitchen accidents arising from the use of our content.

+Always follow proper food handling guidelines and check ingredients for allergens.

+## Privacy and Data Protection

+We collect only essential data required for website functionality including newsletter subscriptions and recipe feedback.
+You maintain full rights to access, modify or delete your personal information.

-## Communication
+## Contact

-**Contact:** goodfrn792@gmail.com
+**Email:** goodfrn792@gmail.com
-**Response Time:** We aim to respond to inquiries within 72 hours during business days.
+**Response Time:** Within 72 hours during business days

-## Terms Modification Policy

-We reserve the right to update these Terms of Service.
-Significant changes will be announced through our newsletter and website banner.

 ---

 Last Updated: July 31, 2025
-Comfort Food - Bringing families together through home cooking